UxuginPython/rsb/src/node-section.md

 # Node Section

 The node section is the most important part of the tag tree.
 There is exactly one node section in an RSB file.
-It is composed of a block created by `NODE_SECTION_START` (1) and `NODE_SECTION_END` (-1) tags containing an ordered list of node blocks.
+It is composed of a block created by `NODE_SECTION_START` (1) and `NODE_SECTION_END` (-1) tags containing an ordered list of node blocks. **All information in a node section besides nodes must be ignored.**

 ## Node Blocks

 A node block, created with `NODE_START` (2) and `NODE_END` (-2) tags, represents a Stream Builder node.
-It contains three things: the type of node, its coordinates, and a list of its inputs.
-The way these work is fairly intuitive.
+It contains exactly one of each of three things: the type of node, its coordinates, and a list of its inputs.
+The way these work is fairly intuitive. **All information besides the node ID, coordinates, and its input list must be ignored.**

 ### `NODE_ID` (0) Tag